EventStore/documentation/docs/clients/dotnet/21.2/connecting/compatibility-mode.md

 At the moment, the v5 client supports two modes:

-- "20" to allow connection to Event Store servers v20.6 and above, including v21.2 and above.
+- "5" to allow connection to Event Store servers v5.0.10.
-- "auto" to allow discovering whether the Event Store server is a v5 or v20 server.
+- "auto" to allow discovering whether the Event Store server is a v5 or v20 (or above) server.

 ## Auto-Compatibility Mode